stanislavworldin/search/README.md

 ### Disable Phone Codes (Optional)

-If you don't need phone codes, you can ignore them:
+If you don't need phone codes, you can disable them:

 ```dart
 CountryPicker(